Birth Fathers and Open Adoption

 Yes, absolutely!
 Adoption Choices of New York offers counseling and legal representation at no cost to any and all birth fathers who walk through our doors.
 These same services extend to the birth mother and any other family members or children who want it.

-Outside of our agency, there is a national organization — CUB — dedicated to supporting birth parents and the overall adoption triad.
+Outside of our agency, there are organizations dedicated to supporting birth parents and the overall adoption triad.
 Social media pages, such as Facebook and MeetUp, now have support groups for birth parents as well, which can be a great way for birth parents to connect and share stories throughout their adoption journeys.

 Birth Fathers and Open Adoption